j3rrywan9/django-study/README.md

 ```
 python manage.py migrate
 ```
-The **migrate** command takes all the migrations that haven't been applied (Django tracks which ones are applied using a special table in your database called **django_migration**) and runs them against your database - essentially, synchonizing the changes you made to your models with the schema in the database.
+The **migrate** command takes all the migrations that haven't been applied (Django tracks which ones are applied using a special table in your database called **django_migration**) and runs them against your database - essentially, synchronizing the changes you made to your models with the schema in the database.

 ## Playing with the API

 ```
 python manage.py shell
 ```
 We're using this instead of simply typing "python", because **manage.py** sets the **DJANGO_SETTINGS_MODULE** environment variable, which gives Django the Python import path to your **mysite/settings.py** file.

 ## Creating an admin user

 ```
 python manage.py createsuperuser
 ```

 ## Make the polls app modifiable in the admin

 We need to tell the admin that **Question** objects have an admin interface.
 To do this, open the **polls/admin.py** file, and edit it to look like this:
 ```python
 from django.contrib import admin